-Dear All, we look forward to having you camp with us anytime between April 26th and mid-October!
-Please read through the listing to find out more about Lakeshore Tent Camping and our place.
+Dear All, we look forward to having you camp with us in 2019, starting from April 25th!
+Please read through the entire listing to find out more about Lakeshore Tent Camping and our place.
 Can't wait to hear from you and to be part of your adventures in the Sierra!

 We're a husband and wife team and this is our adopted home - a small RV Park & Campground located directly on the shores of Bridgeport Reservoir.
 We believe in campfires, starry nights, good laughs, exploration, a deep sleep and an early rise.
 The mountains are a place to get back to basics, a place to explore, to breathe.
 So turn off your phone and turn on your senses.
 When you arrive, we won’t hand you a list of rules but we may ask you to join us for a campfire, remind you to conserve water, and to separate your trash so we can recycle it.
 That’s about it, oh yeah: relax, it’s your vacation.